tc39/proposal-iterator.range/README.md

 **Stage**: 2

-This proposal describes adding `Iterator.range` to the JavaScript.
+This proposal describes adding `Iterator.range` to JavaScript.

 See the rendered spec at [here](https://tc39.es/proposal-iterator.range/).